yezz123/Athena/README.md

 ### Take care!!

-- If you found a key or a registry id that devl@kali not the creator report on issues or contact Me :
+- If you found a key or a registry id that devel@kali not the creator report on issues or contact Me :
 - Exemple of key :
 ```
 ED44FF07D8D0BF6